A DISH FOR A KING

 WHAT IS HAPPENING?

-Spaniards reach Peru in search for the Gold of the Sun.
+Spaniards reach Peru in search of Gold and riches.

 AT RISE!